vOptSolver/vOptSolver/README.md

 # Solver of multiobjective linear optimization problems

 **vOptSolver** is an ecosystem for modeling and solving multiobjective linear optimization problems (MOMIP, MOLP, MOIP, MOCO).
-It integrates several exact algorithms for computing the set of non-dominated points, and the corresponding complete set of efficient solutions, for structured and non-structured optimization problems with at least two objectives.
+It integrates several exact algorithms for computing the set of non-dominated points $Y_N$, and the corresponding complete set of efficient solutions $X_E$, for structured and non-structured optimization problems with at least two objectives.

-It is composed of the two julia packages ~~**vOptGeneric**~~ and **vOptSpecific**, and hosts **vOPtLib**, a library of numerical instances:
+It is composed of the two julia packages **MultiObjectiveAlgorithms** (previously **vOptGeneric**) and **vOptSpecific**, and hosts **vOPtLib**, a library of numerical instances:

-- [vOptGeneric](https://github.com/vOptSolver/vOptGeneric.jl) is now replaced by [MultiObjectiveAlgorithms.jl](https://github.com/jump-dev/MultiObjectiveAlgorithms.jl)
+- [MultiObjectiveAlgorithms.jl](https://github.com/jump-dev/MultiObjectiveAlgorithms.jl) which replaces [vOptGeneric](https://github.com/vOptSolver/vOptGeneric.jl) since February 2023
 - [vOptSpecific](https://github.com/vOptSolver/vOptSpecific.jl)
 - [vOptLib](https://github.com/vOptSolver/vOptLib)

-NEW (15-Feb-2023): vOptGeneric.jl has been fully redesigned, and becomes **MultiObjectiveAlgorithms.jl (MOA)**, a collection of algorithms for multi-objective optimization integrated to [JuMP](https://jump.dev/) and [MathOptInterface](https://jump.dev/MathOptInterface.jl/stable/). vOptGeneric.jl will be archived soon.
+IMPORTANT (Feb-2023): vOptGeneric.jl has been fully redesigned, and reimplemented.
+It becomes **MultiObjectiveAlgorithms.jl (MOA)**, a collection of algorithms for multi-objective optimization integrated to [JuMP](https://jump.dev/) and [MathOptInterface](https://jump.dev/MathOptInterface.jl/stable/).
+MOA comes with an enriched list of multi-objective algorithms, especially for solving problems with 3 objectives.
+Consequently vOptGeneric.jl is no longer under active development.
+It will remain available on Github at https://github.com/vOptSolver/vOptGeneric.jl.
+From February 2023, the JuMP-dev organization will continue to maintain the MOA package and transition development over the long term.

 -----